 - The computer then visits those Nameservers and asks for the associated A record (i.e. IP address) within the DNS Records.

 - The computer takes that IP address and sends a request to the correct server for that specific webpage and the webpage is displayed in your browser.

 Nameservers – are the settings at your domain registrar that tell a web browser where to look for the location of your DNS records.

 DNS Records – Are all the records associated with that particular domain name.
 The most common ones are A Records that point to a specific IP address where your website files are and MX records that connect your domain to an email provider for your business email.

 *Important DNS Notes – We tend to recommend keeping all of your DNS Records at your domain registrar.
-It seems to give our clients the maximum flexibility and helps avoid getting stuck with a web host that you don’t love.
+It seems to give our clients the maximum flexibility and helps to avoid getting stuck with a web host that you don’t love.
 Also, please, please, please note that if you transfer your web hosting and/or domain registration to different providers you’ll want to make sure you know what is going on with your DNS records so that you don’t experience any breaks in service.